cd-hash/neovim_config/README.md

 # Neovim Configuration files

-Currently setup to handle JS/TS and elixir with full format on save and autocomplete support.
+Currently setup to handle JS/TS, elixir, and clojure with full format on save and autocomplete support.